Child Care Service Referral Process for Stage II

 Once a referral has been made to an APP agency, the Stage II contractor has six months to enroll the eligible family.

-In Addition, a CalSAWS Child Care Portal was implemented that contains individual family data needed to assist APPs to enroll a family in Stage II Child care.
-Refer to Release 63 Notes for additional information.
+In addition, a CalSAWAS Child Care Portal was implemented that contains individual family data needed to assist APPs to enroll a family in Stage II child care.
 The APPs have read-only access to the CalSAWS pages and also receive a monthly CalSAWS report.

 Transfers to the APPs

-The following steps describe the transfer process from CWES to the APPs:
+The following steps describe the transfer process from CalWORKs Employment Services (CWES) to the APPs:

-3. When the APP agency approves enrollment for Stage II child care, they will notify the PAS Unit and indicate the first month of payment on the returned SCD 1776.
-The APP agency picks up payment for childcare services upon the successful transition from Stage I to Stage II.
+- When the APP agency approves enrollment for Stage II child care, they will notify the PAS Unit and indicate the first month of payment on the returned SCD 1776.
+The APP agency picks up payment for child care services upon the successful transition from Stage I to Stage II.

-4. The EC sends the discontinuance NOA (NA 835) informing the client of the transfer to the APP.
+- The AEC/EC sends the Child Care Services Discontinuance (NA 835) Notice of Action (NOA), informing the client of the transfer to the APP.
 The 10-day rule does not apply if there is no interruption in the child care payment.
 The discontinuance date is the last day of the month immediately preceding the APP approval month.

-1. If the APP does NOT approve enrollment for Stage II Child Care off aid, they will indicate the reason for the denial on the SCD 1176, return the original, and retain a copy for their record.
-The EC sends a timely 10-day discontinuance NOA (NA 835) to the client.
+- If the APP does NOT approve enrollment for Stage II Child Care off aid, they will indicate the reason for the denial on the SCD 1776, return the original, and retain a copy for their records.
+The AEC/EC sends a timely 10-day NA 835 to the client.

-Note: If there is no time to send a timely 10-day discontinuance NOA for the end of the current month, the CWES sends a discontinuance NOA (NA 835) for the end of the following month.
+Note: If there is no time to send a timely 10-day discontinuance NOA for the end of the current month, the AEC/EC sends an NA 835 for the end of the following month.

-• If the APP does NOT approve child care and the client is on cash aid, follow instructions provided by the A9P Unit.
+- If the APP does NOT approve child care and the client is on cash aid, follow instructions provided by the Post-Aid Services Unit (PAS).

-1. TrustLine is cleared - calculate the 120 calendar days and complete the child care approval notice.
+- TrustLine is cleared - calculate the 120-calendar days and complete the Child Care Services Approval (NA 832) NOA.

-2. TrustLine is denied - complete the NA 834 to deny child care for the days that exceed the 120 calendar day period.
+- TrustLine is denied - complete the Child Care Services Denial (NA 834) NOA to deny child care for the days that exceed the 120-calendar day period.

 WTW Sanctioned

-Although WTW sanctioned individuals are not eligible for PAS, they are eligible for Stage II Child Care.
-The case carrying EC must contact the A9P representative to coordinate a direct referral to the APP.
-These cases are not to be transferred to the A9P unit.
+Although Welfare-to-Work (WTW) sanctioned individuals are not eligible for PAS, they are eligible for Stage II Child Care.
+The case carrying AEC/EC must contact the PAS representative to coordinate a direct referral to the APP.
+These cases are not to be transferred to the PAS Unit.

 Employed Off-aid

-Case carrying ECs must transfer cases to the A9P Unit for Stage II screening when the client:
+Case carrying AECs/ECs must screen for Stage II Child Care eligibility and transfer the cases to the PAS Unit when the client:

 Educational/Vocational Training

-The case carrying EC is responsible for initiating the referral process for clients who are in an educational/vocational training activity, who are within two months from the end of their 60-months CalWORKs time limit, and who are in need of child care services to continue their education/vocational training.
-The case carrying EC must:
+The case carrying AEC/EC is responsible for initiating the referral process for clients who are in an educational/vocational training activity, are within two months of reaching their 60-month CalWORKs time limit, and who are in need of child care services to continue their education/vocational training.
+The case carrying AEC/EC must:

-Upon receipt of the SCD 1776, the A9P Unit refers the client to the APPs and completes the transfer process.
+Upon receipt of the SCD 1776, the PAS Unit refers the client to the APPs and completes the transfer process.

-These clients do not qualify for post-aid services or child care Stage I pending Stage II child care.
+These clients do not qualify for PAS or Stage I child care pending Stage II child care.
+However, clients with existing child care certificates will continue receiving Stage I child care through the end date listed on the certificate or until they are transferred to Stage II, whichever comes first.
 When these clients are discontinued from cash aid and need child care to attend an educational/vocational program AFTER cash aid is discontinued and the case is in closed files, they must call the Stage II phone line.
-If the case is discontinued, but not yet closed, the case carrying EC will contact the Stage II designated staff person to request that a Direct Referral be made to an APP.
+If the case is discontinued, but not yet closed, the case carrying AEC/EC will contact the Stage II designated staff person to request that a Direct Referral be made to an APP.

-Note: Education/Training may include: Self-Initiated Programs (SIP), adult Education: GED, ESL, and vocational training.
+Note: Education/Training may include Self-Initiated Programs (SIP), adult education such as GED, ESL, and vocational training.

 Employed and On Cash Aid

-The case carrying EC must initiate the referral process for clients who are employed and on cash-aid.
-The case carrying EC must:
+The case-carrying AEC/EC must initiate the referral process for clients who are employed and on cash aid.
+The case-carrying AEC/EC must:

-• Complete the SCD 1776 online and emails it to SCChild located in the SSA Global Outlook address.
+- Complete the SCD 1776 online and emails it to SCChild located in the SSA Global Outlook Address List,

-Upon receipt of the SCD 1776, the A9P Unit refers the client to the APPs and completes the transfer process.
+Upon receipt of the SCD 1776, the PAS Unit refers the client to the APPs and completes the transfer process.

 The process below is applicable when on-aid clients who were enrolled by the APPs into the Stage II child care program lose their employment status: